...

 12. “Breathe into the back body, expanding the ribcage with each inhale.”

-14. “Inhale and visualize the breath as a healing energy.”
+14. “Inhale and visualise the breath as a healing energy.”

 15. “Exhale and release any negative thoughts or emotions.”